-2) PANTS: Cotton twill long or corduroy pants fitted at the waist.
+2) PANTS: Any solid color, pattern, or print is allowed.
+Cotton twill long or corduroy pants fitted at the waist.
 Pants that are “sagging” are not acceptable.
 Shorts must be cotton twill and fitted at the waist and must fall four inches above the middle of the knee or lower.
 No clothing that has the appearance of jeans (for example: denim and spandex blends) is allowed.

-3) SKIRTS: Cotton twill skirts fitted at the waist and must fall four inches above the middle of the knee or lower.
+3) SKIRTS: Any solid color, pattern, or print is allowed.
+Cotton twill skirts fitted at the waist and must fall four inches above the middle of the knee or lower.
 Leggings and tights under skirts are acceptable if the skirt is four inches above the knee.
 Approved polo must be worn with the skirt.

 4) OUTERWEAR: Only approved, unaltered Marinerwear sweatshirts and hoodies are allowed in the school building.